-Pacific Crest Community School is a small, independent, nonprofit middle and high school tucked away in Portland’s Laurelhurst neighborhood.
+Pacific Crest Community School is a small, independent, nonprofit middle and high school serving grades 6 through 12 tucked away in Portland’s Laurelhurst neighborhood.
 Our very first day of school in 1993 began with an all-school meeting led by students and we have held a weekly meeting ever since.
 These meetings exemplify how much we value student voice and community.
 If you come visit, you’ll also see how much we value active participation, individuality, and fun.
 From the front yard where students climb in the cherry tree, to our classrooms where teachers and students learn together, to the community room where 11 year olds and 17 year olds banter about politics, Pacific Crest is the kind of school where every person is respected and our differences bring us together.

 To create an exceptional learning community and prepare students for active, positive participation in the adult world.